Welcome to the Essex Gardens Trust: A member of the Gardens Trust

-Essex has its own rich and varied legacy of gardens great and small, which include work by many of the renowned names in gardening: the Tradescants, Bridgeman, Lord Petre, Capability Brown, Woods, Repton, Nesfield, Peto and Gibberd.
+Essex has its own rich and varied legacy of gardens great and small, which include work by many of the renowned names in gardening: the Tradescants, Bridgeman, Lord Petre, Capability Brown, Woods, Repton, Nesfield, Peto, Ellen Willmott, Gibberd and Beth Chatto.

 The Essex Gardens Trust was formed in 1996 with the aims of:

-The Trust is affiliated to the Association of Garden Trusts, a national organisation representing 34 County Garden Trusts actively engaged in conserving, researching, documenting and caring for our heritage of parks, gardens and designed landscapes, both private and public.
-Click here for a copy of the the AGT newsletter
+The Trust is affiliated to The Gardens Trust, a national organisation representing 34 County Garden Trusts actively engaged in conserving, researching, documenting and caring for our heritage of parks, gardens and designed landscapes, both private and public.
+Click here for a copy of the the TGT newsletter

 Please browse though the web site to find out more about the Essex Gardens Trust and how to join!
 We hope to be able to meet you at a forthcoming event soon.